search form

 Businesses must also be careful with the information they collect through the background check process.
 They should only collect information that is relevant to the job.
 They should also be mindful of the sensitive nature of this information and its potential impact on job seekers.

-See also Mitigating Legal and Financial Risks: The Power of Background Checks
+See also Beyond the Surface: Legal and Ethical Considerations for Background Checks

 Ethical Considerations